The Things You Can’t Miss in Rotorua!

 Location: Paradise Valley Road, Rotorua

-7. Rainbow Springs Kiwi house
+7. Visit the Rainbow Springs Kiwi House

 For more wildlife encounters, visit the Kiwi House at Rainbow Springs.
 A behind-the-scenes tour will give you the chance to see young kiwi birds before they are released into the wild as part of a conservation breeding program.
 A day pass to Rainbow Springs will also give you the opportunity to see more New Zealand native wildlife as well as lots and lots of rainbow trout.